Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Electronic length scale

 \section{Electronic length scale}

 We start with the first point: the energy offset of the screening bands from the Fermi level leads to a short propagation length for low-energy excitations.
-For a simple parabolic band $E_\kv=E_0+\hbar^2 k^2/(2m)$, the offset $E_0$ acts as a quantum tunneling barrier.
-As a result, the non-local Green's function is smaller than the local one by a factor $\hbar^2/(m a^2 E_0 )$, where $a$ is the lattice spacing (see Appendix~\ref{app:parabolic}).
-From a tight-binding perspective, the same short propagation length arises~\cite{Rosner16} from a small ratio of the hopping $t$ compared to the on-site potential $E_0$ (see Appendix~\ref{app:lengthscales}).
-This short length scale of the Green's function provides a powerful handle on diagrammatic theories~\cite{Rubtsov09} as used in the following.
+For a simple parabolic band $E(\kv)=E_0+\hbar^2 k^2/(2m)$, the offset $E_0$ acts as a quantum tunneling barrier, $m$ is the (effective) electron mass and $\abs{\kv}<\pi/a$, with $a$ the lattice constant.
+We study the Green's function $G(E,\kv)$ in the limit of large $E_0$, i.e., $E_0 \gg E$ and $E_0 \gg \frac{\hbar^2}{m a^2}$, and expand it in $(E-E_0)^{-1}$,